rookwood/turnstile/README.md

 }
 ````

+2: Add `Rookwood\Turnstile\TurnstileServiceProvider` to the list of service providers in `app/config/app.php`

-2: Publish configuration and run migrations
+3: Publish configuration and run migrations

 ````bash
 $ php artisan config:publish rookwood/turnstile
 $ php artisan migrate --package="rookwood/turnstile"
 ````

-3: Create your PolicyProvider file (can be put anywhere as long as the autoloader can find it).
+4: Create your PolicyProvider file (can be put anywhere as long as the autoloader can find it).

 ````php